Crying: Religious views

+Christianity

-In Orthodox and Catholic Christianity, tears are considered to be a sign of genuine repentance, and a desirable thing in many cases.
-Tears of true contrition are thought to be sacramental, helpful in forgiving sins, in that they recall the Baptism of the penitent.
+In Orthodox and Roman Catholic Christianity, tears are considered to be a sign of genuine repentance, and a desirable thing in many cases.
+Tears of true contrition are thought to be sacramental, helpful in forgiving sins, in that they recall the baptism of the penitent.

-The Shia Ithna Ashari (Muslims who believe in Twelve Imams after Muhammad) consider crying to be an important responsibility towards their leaders who were martyred.
+Islam

-They believe a true lover of Imam Hussain can feel the afflictions and oppressions Imam Hussain suffered; his feelings are so immense that they break out into tears and wail.
-The pain of the beloved is the pain of the lover.
-Crying on Imam Hussain is the sign or expression of true love.
+Adherents of Twelver Shi'ism consider crying an important duty toward their martyred leaders.
+They believe a true devotee of Imam Hussain can feel the afflictions and oppressions he suffered; his feelings are so intense that they break into tears and wailing.
+Crying for Hussain is an expression of true love.
+The imams of Shias have encouraged crying, especially for Hussain, and have informed followers of the rewards for this act.
+They support their view with a hadith from Mustadrak Al-wasa'il, a hadithic compendium by Shia scholar Mirza Husain Noori Tabarsi:

-The imams of Shias have encouraged crying especially on Imam Hussain and have been informed about rewards for this act.
-They support their view through a tradition (saying) from Muhammad who said: (On the Day of Judgment, a group would be seen in the most excellent and honourable of states.
-They would be asked if they were of the Angels or of the Prophets.)
-In reply they would state: "We are neither Angels nor Prophets but of the indigent ones from the ummah of Muhammad".
+(On the Day of Judgment, a group would be seen in the most excellent and honourable of states.
+They would be asked if they were of the angels or of the prophets.)
+In reply, they would state: "We are neither Angels nor Prophets but of the indigent ones from the ummah of Muhammad".
 They would then be asked: "How then did you achieve this lofty and honourable status?"
 They would reply: "We did not perform very many good deeds nor did we pass all the days in a state of fasting or all the nights in a state of worship but yes, we used to offer our (daily) prayers (regularly) and whenever we used to hear the mention of Muhammad, tears would roll down our cheeks".